 In specifying and reasoning about computations involving abstractions, one needs to encode both the static structure of such abstractions and their dynamic structure during computation.
-One successful approach to such an encoding, generally called higher-order abstract syntax [Pfenning and Elliott 1988; Miller 2000], uses λ -terms to encode the static structure of abstractions and universally quantified judgments to encode their dynamic structure.
-Consider in more detail the role of the universal
+One successful approach to such an encoding, generally called λ -tree syntax [Miller 2000] (a proof search approach to higher-order abstract syntax [Pfenning and Elliott 1988]), uses λ -terms to encode the static structure of abstractions and universally quantified judgments to encode their dynamic structure.
+Consider in more detail the role of the universal quantifier and eigenvariables in proof search and the specification of computations.